How to become a fish farmer

 - Level 2 Diploma in Land and Wildlife Management (Fish)

 - 2 or fewer GCSEs at grades 3 to 1 (D to G), or equivalent, for a level 1 course

 - 2 or more GCSEs at grades 9 to 3 (A* to D), or equivalent, for a level 2 course

 Paid or voluntary work in related areas can be useful.
-Examples include taking part in environment and water monitoring with river trusts, ecological surveys or being a member of an angling club.
+Examples include taking part in environment and water monitoring with river trusts, ecological surveys or being a member of a fishing club.

 You could apply to fish farms for permanent or seasonal work.
-There are no set qualifications required, although experience is useful.
+There are no set qualifications required but experience is useful.

 Some jobs are in remote areas of the country, so you may need access to a vehicle.